antoniosferreira/BeeBants/readme.md

 # BeeBants
-This is a self-learning project, with the purpose of discoverig Swift and iOS programming environments.
+Self-learning project with the purpose of discoverig Swift and iOS programming environments.
 It was also an opportunity to introduce myself to Google's Firebase services.

 ## About BeeBants